adielashrov/trust-ai-roma-for-llm/roma-audio-classification/README.md

 # RoMA - Audio - Classification

-The following instrcutions are for installing and executing the roma-audio-classification case study on a linux/ubuntu machine with a GPU properly configured.
+The following instructions are for installing and executing the roma-audio-classification case study on a linux/ubuntu machine with a GPU properly configured.

+This tutorial assumes you have the CUDA driver 11.7 installed.

-### Setting up the environement
+### Setting up the environment
 1. Start by making sure that you have the following packages installed:

 `sudo apt-get install python3.9-dev`